Fees and Terms of Service

-Note: In all fee negotiations, 1 manuscript page is defined as 250 words; physical pagination is irrelevant.
+Note: In all fee negotiations, 1 manuscript page is defined as 250 words.
+Microsoft Word's physical pagination is irrelevant.

 For large projects, I may require periodic partial fee payments to be made during the editing process.
 Many times, a down payment of one-third to one-half of large project fees is required.
 Rush projects are accepted when possible, but they incur higher fees than nonrush jobs do.

 All fee quotes are valid for 30 days; I reserve the right to revise a quote if you take more than 30 days to decide to go ahead with the project.
-If the size, scope, or nature of the project changes after a quote has been accepted, a revised fee may be negotiated.
+If the size or scope of the project increases after a quote has been accepted, a revised fee will be negotiated.

-Payment is accepted electronically via PayPal or in the form of bank wire transfers, business checks, or bank cashier's checks; personal checks are not generally accepted.
+Payment is accepted electronically via PayPal or in the form of bank wire transfers or business checks; personal checks are not accepted.
 Please note that if you pay using a bank wire transfer, your bank will charge you a fee for doing so.
 You will have to request bank account details from me for your bank to be able to complete the wire transfer.
 Late payment of a KOK Edit invoice may result in an additional fee of 15% of the original invoice amount.